 - Elia G, Bergman A. Pelvic muscle exercises: when do they work?
 Obstet Gynecol 1993;81(2):283-6.

 - ACOG Committee on Obstetric Practice.
-ACOG Committee Opinion Number 267: Exercise During Pregnancy and the Postpartum Period, Washington, DC: American College of Obstetricians and Gynecologists; January 2002.
+ACOG Committee opinion.
+Washington, DC: American College of Obstetricians and Gynecologists; 2002.

 - Cunningham FG, Leveno KJ, Bloom SL, Hauth JC, Gilstrap LC, Wenstrom KD.
 Williams Obstetrics.
 22nd ed.
 Dallas, TX: McGraw-Hill; 2004.